How to Use the Command 'rusnapshot' (with Examples)

 sudo

-: Specifies the path to the config file containing the snapshot configurations.--cr
+: Specifies the path to the TOML configuration file which contains settings and parameters required by ‘rusnapshot’ for snapshot creation.--cr

 Example Output: